RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 pretty_table(ptbl)
 ```

-## Recreate a more complex dataset from scratch and analyze power for specific model parameter but various sample sizes.
+## Compute power curves for a more complex dataset

 ### Recreate the `kb07`-dataset from scratch